 - If you are connected to a Local Area Network, the E-mail message is passed to the E-mail server, which in turn transmits the message out over the Internet using the SMTP protocol (Simple Mail Transport Protocol) to the remote print server. - If you are connecting via a modem directly to an Internet Service Provider (ISP), the ISP handles the routing of the E-mail to the remote print server. - At the remote site, an E-mail server receives the E-mail message.
-The remote Print/Fax server, which has its own E-mail address, uses the POP3 protocol (Post Office Protocol 3) to download the E-mail message from the E-mail server.
+The remote print server, which has its own E-mail address, uses the POP3 protocol (Post Office Protocol 3) to download the E-mail message from the E-mail server.
 It then decodes the attachment and prints it out on the printer.

 If an E-mail is received that has not been configured to use the BIP virtual port driver, the printer will print the E-mail out as a text document.
+In order to do this, press Menu.
+6, 3, 2, 3 and select All.